 One of the major benefits of ROC analysis as a comparison tool is that it combines information about four different variables.
-In one graph, we are able to visualize
+In one graph containing two curves, we are able to visualize

 - 1. the Hit Rate

 - 2. False Alarm Rate

 - 3. Biased or Unbiased instruction and

 - 4. Expressed Confidence Level (ECL)